(This story is a product of the author’s fiction. Its content is not necessarily reflected on the already established lore of the world of Tyria)

 At sunset, the palace garden’s beauty was accentuated.
 Rays of light pierced the glass ceiling, illuminating the flowers and fountains.
 Lydia took a moment to admire them before leaving Bena with Faren outside and walking into the offices of the Ministers.
 She was shown into one of the spacious rooms, and moved to stand at the floor to ceiling window overlooking the city.
 She marveled at the difference between the levels of the city; she could understand why the Council felt they had such power.
 Up here, isolated from all the unpleasant matters of the lower classes, they’re invincible.
 Or so they think.

-The door opened behind her, and a tall, imposing, gray haired woman walked in.
 “Hello, Minister Senela,” Lydia said, walking forward to greet the older woman.
 Senela gave her a small smile and sat down behind her desk.
 Lydia took the chair opposite, and regarded the other woman.
 She looked more worried than Lydia had seen her lately, but also distracted, as if her mind was in several different places at once.
 The minister leaned forward and put her chin on her hands.

 “Things aren’t going well with the council.
 They passed another tax law today.”